nabeken/aaa/README.md

 # aaa

 AAA is an yet another integration with [go-acme/lego](https://github.com/go-acme/lego) for AWS environment.
-All information is persisted on [S3 with SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) so that it can run on AWS Lambda.
+All information is persisted on [S3 with SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) so that it can run with serverless.

 ## News as of March 16, 2025